hawkgs/angular/adev/src/app/features/home/animation/README.md

 The layers should be styled as normal elements/components in the animation host component stylesheet.
 These styles will act as the initial animation styles.

+> [!CAUTION]
+> Do not style elements via the `style` attribute, if you plan to animate them.
+Stale styles are removed by the animation processor which means that any initial styles set via `style` will be cleared as well.

 ### Creating an `Animation` instance

 To create a new animation instance, you should use the `AnimationCreatorService` service in your animation host component as follows: